dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-19-The-Hunt-For-Rimini-Riddle.md

    The real people who worked on this show aren’t the only mysteries.
 The puppets and why they're currently chilling with your sleep paralysis demons are pretty mysterious too.

    One of the first concepts that should come to your mind when looking at this show is the ‘Uncanny Valley’.
-Hell, just how uncanny the puppets look is really the only thing people who’ve seen this show can take away from it.
+Heck, just how uncanny the puppets look is really the only thing people who’ve seen this show can take away from it.

-   You're probably wondering how the hell could the guys at Noel Lambert[13] make puppets that look like this?
+   You're probably wondering how could the guys at Noel Lambert[13] make puppets that look like this?
 I mean, we had the Muppets, and Sesame Street, and a bunch of other shows you're not old enough to remember.
 Trust me, I was wondering that too.
 But then I realized, maybe this is intentional.
 Maybe the puppet makers were more in-tune with this show than you thought.
 This is a dramatic horror, with little-to-no light hearted story beats.
 Compare this show’s “art style” with what’s probably it's modern day counterpart, Gravity Falls.
 Gravity Falls, while often really dark and scary for young audiences has a fairly cute and cartoony art style.

 This is because Gravity Falls is meant to be a fun kids show.
-Yes it gets hella dark, but the fact it starts out as a simple, albeit really funny and often heartwarming kids adventure makes the darker moments so much more entertaining.
+Yes it gets dark, but the fact it starts out as a simple, albeit really funny and often heartwarming kids adventure makes the darker moments so much more entertaining.

 If this show’s backstory and people’s accounts of it are true, this isn’t meant to be fun in the same way.
 This show would always be dark, like if Adventure Time was only about the Great Mushroom War, or if Steven Universe was only about the Gem War.
 You aren’t meant to find the world of Rimini Riddle charmingly quirky like Gravity Falls, or the Land of Ooo, or Steven Universe’s… Universe.
 You’re meant to find it unsettling.
 Scary.
 As strange as it is inviting.